 The MacLaren is committed to building a vibrant, healthy and creative community.
 Exhibitions, workshops, special events and community activities nurture artistic talent, inspire creativity and stimulate intellectual curiosity.
 Our award-winning education department offers art appreciation and hands-on programmes for all ages, interests and abilities including lectures, panels, artist talks, publications and gallery tours; art classes and camps; after-school youth workshops; artist-led programmes in the schools; and Sunday art-making activities for families.

-The MacLaren is a not-for-profit charitable organization governed by a volunteer board of community leaders and maintained by ten full-time staff plus part-time/contract staff and artist instructors and over 200 active volunteers.
-The Gallery receives annual culture grants from the City of Barrie, the Ontario Art Council and the Canada Council for the Arts.
+The MacLaren is a registered charity governed by a volunteer board of community leaders and maintained by thirteen full-time staff plus part-time/contract staff and artist instructors and over 220 active volunteers.
+The Gallery receives annual culture grants from the City of Barrie, the Ontario Arts Council and the Canada Council for the Arts.
 The balance comes through earned revenues, corporate sponsorships, proceeds from fundraising events and the generous support of individuals, service clubs and local businesses.

 The MacLaren Art Centre is a member of the Ontario Association of Art Galleries (OAAG), the Ontario Museum Association (OMA), the Canadian Museums Association (CMA) and the Canadian Art Museum Directors Organization (CAMDO).
 The MacLaren subscribes to a code of professional standards, ethics and legal requirements as set forth by these organizations and adheres to guidelines set by the Canadian Conservation Institute (CCI) to ensure the highest level of care for artwork on its premises and in its holdings.